The66Monkey/The66Monkey.github.io/_posts/2026-08-11-Patch-Notes.md

 1. Select an alternative deity.
 2. Restart existence.

-After successful initialisation, the previous deity may be restored.
+The previous configuration may be restored after successful initialisation.

-This behaviour is supported.